Webster's Third New International Dictionary: Permissiveness

-'Ain't'
+Treatment of the contraction 'Ain't'

-The dictionary's treatment of 'ain't' was subject to particular scorn, since it seemed to overrule the near-unanimous denunciation of that word by English teachers.
+The dictionary's treatment of 'ain't' was subject to particular scorn, since it replaced the previous entry listing the term as "illiterate" with one merely regarding it as nonstandard.
 The entry for "ain't" seemed to condone its use, saying "though disapproved by many and more common in less educated speech, used orally in most parts of the U. S. by many cultivated speakers esp. in the phrase ain't I".
 The Globe and Mail of Toronto editorialized: "a dictionary's embrace of the word 'ain't' will comfort the ignorant, confer approval upon the mediocre, and subtly imply that proper English is the tool of only the snob".
 The New York Times editorialized that "Webster's has, it is apparent, surrendered to the permissive school that has been busily extending its beachhead in English instruction in the schools ... reinforced the notion that good English is whatever is popular" and "can only accelerate the deterioration" of the English language.
 The Times' widely respected Theodore M. Bernstein, its in-house style authority and a professor of journalism at Columbia University, reported that most of the newspaper's editors decided to continue to use the Webster's Second.
 Garry Wills in the National Review opined that the new dictionary "has all the modern virtues.
 It is big, expensive, and ugly.
 It should be a great success."
 The New Yorker referenced the controversy with a cartoon by Alan Dunn showing a receptionist at the dictionary's office telling a visitor "Sorry.
 Dr. Gove ain't in."

 Criticism of the dictionary spurred the creation of The American Heritage Dictionary of the English Language, where 500 usage notes were determined by a panel of expert writers.
 The editor, however, often ignored their advice.